baldwalker/openpilot-1/README.md

   * Bring back my Lead Markers toggle for non HKG Longitudinal cars in `Community`.
 Not Recommended VERY MISSLEADING FOR STOCK LONGITUDINAL CARS!

 Slow down for curves toggle.
+(Beta)

+LDWS tooggle under `Community` in `Settings` for cars with LDWS but not SCC.

 MAD mode toggle for no disengae on brake or gas.